zslwyuan/Hi-ClockFlow/README.md

 The detailed codes are provided in **[here](https://github.com/zslwyuan/Light-HLS/blob/master/Tests/Hi_ClockFlow/Hi_ClockFlow.cc)**
 Compared to common usage of Light-HLS, in the configuration file of Hi-ClockFlow, as **[an example](https://github.com/zslwyuan/Light-HLS/blob/master/Tests/Hi_ClockFlow/convs_settings/conv_config.txt)**, users need to specify the resource constraints and the initial clock for the modules in dataflow.

+***

+## Hardware Implemenation of Multi-Clock Dataflow

-The example projects of multi-clock dataflow are provided via Google Drive since we go through the synthesis, placement and routing for easier evaluation.
+The example projects of multi-clock dataflow are provided via **[Google Drive](https://drive.google.com/drive/folders/1WC4ndj2plVBTll_GDR3XtHzC8KRjG0NG?usp=sharing)** since we go through the synthesis, placement and routing for easier evaluation.